Nimes, France Guide

 Day Trips

-Enjoy a day by the sea in Le Grau-du-Roi, a charming fishing port and seaside resort.
+Approximately 1 hour by car Enjoy a day by the sea in Le Grau-du-Roi, a charming fishing port and seaside resort.
 Stroll along the harbor, watch the fishing boats come and go, and enjoy fresh seafood at one of the many restaurants.
 Visit the Seaquarium, home to a variety of marine life.
 Le Grau-du-Roi offers a relaxing and authentic seaside experience.

 Approximately 45 minutes by car Immerse yourself in the world of Vincent van Gogh in Arles, where the artist spent a prolific period of his life.
 Explore the Roman amphitheater and theater, testaments to the city's rich Roman past.
 Wander through the charming streets that inspired Van Gogh's paintings, and visit the Fondation Vincent van Gogh Arles to see works by the master and contemporary artists.
 Arles offers a captivating blend of art, history, and Provençal charm.

-Approximately 1 hour by car Discover the elegant town of Uzès, known for its stunning architecture and the iconic Duché d'Uzès, a historic castle that dominates the skyline.
+Approximately 20 minutes by train or 35 minutes by car Discover the elegant town of Uzès, known for its stunning architecture and the iconic Duché d'Uzès, a historic castle that dominates the skyline.
 Explore the Place aux Herbes, a beautiful square that hosts a vibrant market on Saturdays.
 Wander through the narrow, winding streets, lined with charming boutiques and cafes.
 Uzès offers a taste of authentic Provençal life, with a touch of sophistication.

 Approximately 45 minutes by car Experience the vibrant energy of Montpellier, a dynamic university city with a rich history.
 Explore the Place de la Comédie, the city's central square, and wander through the charming medieval streets of the Écusson (old town).
 Visit the Fabre Museum, home to a impressive collection of European art.
 Montpellier offers a blend of history, culture, and modern life.

-Approximately 1 hour 15 minutes by car Discover the gateway to the Cévennes National Park in Anduze, a charming town known for its pottery and the impressive Prafrance Bamboo Garden.
+Approximately 1 hour 15 minutes by train or car Discover the gateway to the Cévennes National Park in Anduze, a charming town known for its pottery and the impressive Prafrance Bamboo Garden.
 Explore the town's historic center, visit the pottery workshops, and immerse yourself in the exotic beauty of the bamboo garden.
 Anduze offers a blend of culture and nature.

 Approximately 1 hour by car Step back in time in Avignon, a city steeped in papal history.
 The Palais des Papes, a UNESCO World Heritage site, is a must-see, showcasing impressive Gothic architecture and opulent interiors.
 Stroll along the Pont d'Avignon (officially Pont Saint-Bénézet), a picturesque bridge that famously stops halfway across the Rhône River.
 The city's charming medieval streets, vibrant squares, and excellent restaurants make for a delightful day of exploration.